METICULOUS TO THE LAST DETAIL

 The Application Process.
 Air Sciences works closely with our clients to obtain “workable” air permits (e.g., PSD, Title V, Acid Rain, minor, and synthetic minor permits), which allow for maximum operational flexibility while ensuring compliance.

 Air Sciences offers the stability and support of a firm with over 30 years of experience providing high-end meteorological monitoring services to the industry.
-The monitoring team is comprised of skilled instrumentation technicians, experienced aerometric data analysts, engineers, highly competent ex-military systems personnel, and experienced project managers who all bring unique qualifications and capabilities to projects.
+The monitoring team is comprised of skilled instrumentation technicians, scientists, engineers, and experienced project managers who all bring unique qualifications and capabilities to projects.

 Air Quality and Meteorological Monitoring.
 Air Sciences has worked with many types of air quality and meteorological instrumentation, expertly configured to meet the needs of your particular project.